justingerolami/Cisc332/README.md

-# Cisc332
+# CISC332 Database Management Final Project
-Final project for Cisc 332 Database Management.
-Build a website called Queens B&B which models Air B&B
+The task for the final project was to develop a front and backend website which resembles AirB&B.